rails/rails/guides/source/testing.md

 Parallel Testing
 ----------------

 Running tests in parallel reduces the time it takes your entire test suite to run.
 While forking processes is the default method, threading is supported as well.
-Running tests in parallel reduces the time it takes your entire test suite to run.

 ### Parallel Testing with Processes